Siglab-code/UltraFrost/README.md

 $ python inversion.py
 ```

-The experimental transfer function data for permafrost samples can be found in the 'data' folder.
+An example experimental transfer function data for permafrost samples can be found in the 'data' folder.
 To use a different dataset, users can change the file name accordingly in line 8 of inversion.py.

 ```
 da = np.loadtxt('data/measurement5.csv')